The log function

 e x, like this:

-The ln function is defined to do exactly the opposite, namely:
+The natural logarithm function is defined to do exactly the opposite, namely:

 Therefore these are inverse functions.